 The active causative — had + person + base verb — is used when someone arranges for another person to do something.
-This exercise practises transforming normal active sentences into the active causative pattern.
+This exercise practices transforming normal active sentences into the active causative pattern.
 Exercise 1 of 2.

-The active causative form — have + person + base verb
+Grammar reviewThe active causative form — have + person + base verb

 In this exercise you are transforming sentences into the active causative form.
-The structure is:
+The structure is: subject + had + person + base verb

 What this means: The subject didn’t perform the action themselves — they arranged for a specific person to do it.
+“Tina washed the dishes.” → “I had Tina wash the dishes.”
+“Robert told us what happened.” → “I had Robert tell us what happened.”

 Key points for this exercise: